 The above table shows the correlation coefficient of the selected variables, i.e., cultural scheme, educational scheme, and international understanding, which are 0.695, 0.558, This indicates moderate positive relationship between the variables of cultural scheme, educational scheme and international understanding with P value of 0.00, which is less than the significance level 0.05 therefore accepting the alternative hypothesis (H1).

-IX.
-Regression Analysis
+7.2 Regression Analysis

-Table 5 Regression analysis - Model summary
+Table 5.
+Regression analysis - Model summary